plantingspace/plantingspace.github.io/index.md

 #### [More about Broadleaf](broadleaf.md)

-# Connect with us
+# Get in touch

-If you would like to find out more about our projects, to get involved, or to provide input, please reach out to us at hello@planting.space , or:
+If you would like to find out more about our projects, to get involved, or to provide input, please reach out to us at hello@planting.space , or subscribe to our mailing list:

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">